A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Introduction

-First, the sheer volume of data transmitted through networks makes it difficult to extract relevant traffic while filtering out noisy background data.
 Second, deploying data collection tools in complex network environments often requires extended periods, leading to delays in completing network traffic analysis tasks~\cite{clegg2009challenges}.
 Third, controlling the traffic sources to operate a network under the necessary conditions for trace gathering or for creating anomalies may interfere with normal operation or even be impossible to achieve.
-Additionally, stringent data regulations and privacy policies further complicate the process.
-These regulations often restrict operators and researchers from freely collecting, sharing, or analyzing traffic data, as doing so could expose sensitive information~\cite{porras2006large, guerra2022datasets}.
+Additionally, stringent data regulations and privacy policies restrict operators and researchers from freely collecting, sharing, or analyzing traffic data~\cite{porras2006large, guerra2022datasets}.

-To address these challenges, researchers have increasingly turned to synthetic data generation.
-The use of synthetic data to meet data challenges is not unique to networking, as can be seen in its success in fields such as medical image-based diagnosis~\cite{zhou2024privacy, chen2021synthetic}, object detection on autonomous vehicles~\cite{kiefer2022leveraging} and fault detection~\cite{wu2019faultseg3d, boikov2021synthetic}.
-This approach has been proven instrumental in achieving optimal and robust outcomes in network traffic analysis.
-Synthetic network traffic generation frameworks are designed to create artificial datasets that preserve the characteristics of real-world data while mitigating issues such as data privacy, security concerns, and noise in the data.
-By leveraging synthetic data, either independently or in combination with limited real-world data, many network traffic analysis tasks (such as aforementioned) have demonstrated enhanced performance~\cite{sivaroopan2023synig, sivaroopan2024netdiffus, kattadige2021videotrain}.